pereorga/Popular-Extensions-Icon-Extractor/README.md

 Simple Python script for Windows that extracts the icons of the extensions that have a default icon associated.
 It also converts them to PNG (48x48).

-I coded it to get a set of popular icons of the common extensions, for use them in [Infinite Web Folders](https://github.com/pereorga/infinite-web-folders)
+I coded it to get a set of popular icons of the common extensions.

 Requirements